Grant B. Morgan, Ph.D

 Johnson, R. L., & Morgan, G. B. (under contract).
 Survey scales: The essentials.
 Guilford Press.

-DiStefano, C., Morgan, G. B., & Motl, R. W. (in press).
+DiStefano, C., Morgan, G. B., & Motl, R. W. (2012).
 Detecting acquiescence underlying Rosenberg's Self Esteem scale using the Rasch Partial Credit model.
-The psychology of self-esteem.
-Hauppauge, NY: Nova Scotia Publishers.
+In S. De Wals, & K. Meszaros (Eds.)
+Handbook on psychology of self-esteem.
+Hauppauge, NY: Nova Science Publishers.

 Articles in Refereed Journals

-Bell, B. A., Morgan, G. B., Schoeneberger, J. A., Kromrey, J. D., Ferron, J. M., & Loudermilk, B. L. (in press).
+Bell, B. A., Morgan, G. B., Schoeneberger, J. A., Kromrey, J. D., Ferron, J. M., & Loudermilk, B. L. (2013).
 How low can you go?: An investigation of the influence of sample size and model complexity on point and interval estimates in two-level linear models.
 Methodology.
+Impact factor: 0.935

-D'Amico, M. M., Morgan, G. B., Robertson, T., & Rivers, H. E. (in press).
+D'Amico, M. M., Morgan, G. B., Robertson, T., & Rivers, H. E. (2013).
 The persistence of dually enrolled students continuing at technical/community colleges.
 Community College Journal of Research and Practice.

 Valerio, W., Reynolds, A., Morgan, G. B., & McNair, A. (2012).
 Construct validity of the parent-completed children's Music-Related Behavior Questionnaire.
 Journal of Research in Music Education, 60(2), 186-200.